PRÁCTICO INTEGRADOR

 2. 20 percent of teachers said that their pupils used fake news as fact in schoolwork.

-3. Teachers will need to teach children how to tell the dierence between real and fake news.
+3. Teachers will need to teach children how to tell the difference between real and fake news.

 4. Pupils still believe that false news is true, even when their teachers tell them it is fake.